padeir0/anu/readme.md

 (if the array has type `*i8` then indexing it will result in `?i8`) and the output type for slicing operations are *identical* to the original array's type.
-Slicing creates a new copy of a section of the array, and as such is subject to moving semantics.
+Slicing creates a new copy of a section of the array, and as such is subject to ownership semantics.

 ```
 proc main do